lunakiller/stm32_st7567a/README.md

     - vertical line (fast)
 - variable-width fonts
 - power-save procedure
+- example project
+    - build with Makefile or STM32CubeIDE

 ## How-to
 - include the correct HAL header for your MCU